Doctors Note Logo

 • Digestive discomfort: Bloating or nausea can occur, especially at higher doses.

-If you experience any concerning symptoms—such as chest pain, severe stomach pain, or dangerous blood sugar changes—seek medical attention immediately.
+If you experience any concerning symptoms—such as chest pain, severe stomach pain, or dangerous blood sugar changes—it's important to identify what might be causing them and whether you need immediate care.

 Integrating ACV into an Alkaline Diet Plan